 - A career in Law – (School Governor)

 - Degree Apprenticeships (MMU)

-All students in Year 12 also help out in Prep on a weekly basis.
-In addition to following their three or four main academic subjects, students will be encouraged to develop their key skills through taking part in:
+In addition to following their three or four main academic subjects, students will also be encouraged to develop their key skills through taking part in:

 • Life Skills (a series of presentations in form time, delivered by outside speakers, tutors or group debates.)
 Life Skills will include topics such as Study Skills, Safe Driving, Personal Finance, Drug and Alcohol Abuse, Environmental issues, Social Issues, Sexual Health and Communication Skills.